Scotland’s Changing Population

 The report on Scotland’s Population shows that:

-- There were 29,069 marriages in Scotland in 2014.
-Of these, 367 were same-sex marriages following The Marriage and Civil Partnership (Scotland) Act 2014 coming into force on 16 December 2014.
-There were also 436 civil partnerships – 193 male couples and 243 female couples.
-The average age at which people marry for the first time has increased by around two years since 2004, to 33.2 years for men and 31.4 years for women in 2014.
+- There were 29,691 marriages in Scotland in 2015.
+Of these, 1,671 were same-sex marriages following The Marriage and Civil Partnership (Scotland) Act 2014 coming into force on 16 December 2014.
+The majority of same sex marriages were couples who changed their existing civil partnerships to marriage – 936, or 56 per cent.
+There were only 64 civil partnerships – 33 male couples and 31 female couples.
+The average age at which people marry for the first time has increased by around two years since 2005, to 33.6 years for men and 31.9 years for women in 2015.

-- In 2014, there were 455 adoptions recorded in Scotland.
+- In 2015, there were 504 adoptions recorded in Scotland, an increase of 11 per cent over 2014 and the highest number recorded since 1996.
 The number of adoptions each year is around a quarter of what it used to be in the early 1970s.

 The report is a compendium that brings together key demographic information from a range of publications produced by NRS.
 It has been produced annually since it was first published in 1855.
 It is accompanied by an update on a wide range of other statistics on births, stillbirths, adoptions, marriages, civil partnerships and deaths, which appear in the Vital Events Reference Tables and in website sections on deaths from certain causes.